Technology-Translation-Squad/technology-translation-squad.github.io/_posts/2024-10-22-website-launch.md

 ---
 layout: post
-title: Official launch of the Farmsense 9000 Website!
+title: Who are the Technology Translation Squad?
 date: 2024-10-22
 ---
 # What does the Technology Translation Squad hope to do?